francoiskroll/FramebyFrame/README.md

 When we plotted the behaviour parameters (see **9– Plot every behaviour parameter**), the asterisks that get added when `statsOrNo=TRUE` are the `pvalsymbol`, i.e. they represent the p-value of the null hypothesis "group assignment has no effect on this behaviour parameter".

-And that is all for the minimal tutorial!
-The FramebyFrame package can do other things, such as analyse different experimental designs, calculate and plot behavioural fingerprints and more.
-Make sure to check the documentation to make full use of it.

 ### 12– Calculate a behavioural fingerprint

 The "behavioural fingerprint" is a synthesised way of looking at the changes across all the behavioural parameters.
 For each unique parameter (e.g. number of sleep bouts at night), it is simply the *Z*-score of knockout larvae (or any other genotype/treatment group) from the controls' mean.
 Please refer to DOCUMENTATION for how exactly this is calculated.